Top 30 Best Indian Bloggers in 2026

 What Makes Him Unique: Manish made personal finance accessible to the Indian middle class through plain-language blogging.
 His two bestselling books and hundreds of workshops have directly helped tens of thousands of Indians start investing.

-Passionate about finance in his blog at JagoInvestor, Manish has been a part of dozens of workshops on investing and has authored two famous books.
-His blog provides investors with financial tips and practices to improve their lifestyles.
+Passionate about finance, Manish runs JagoInvestor, has led dozens of investing workshops, and has authored two well-known books.
+His blog gives investors practical financial tips to improve their lives.

 Arvind Passey